carsonfrench/Project-Site/index.md

 We plan to use Pytorch to create a Deep Convolutional Generative Adversarial Network.
 This network will take poster image inputs from our Kaggle poster dataset of 41,000 images.
 Each input will be a three-channel poster image of 396x256 pixels (resizing inputs as needed so they fit this size).
 We will use random noise as an input to the generator, concatenate the generated output with real poster images, and pass everything to the discriminator in order to train it.
 Once we have trained the discriminator, we will train the generator, which will take random input noise and output three-channel images, shape(3, 386, 256).
 We will train the generator and discriminator simultaneously, adjusting learning rates and loss functions until we are satisfied with the results.

+## Discussion Outline

+The project’s final product is an app that can present different sets of generated poster images, including images generated based on the entire data set as well as images generated based on genres such as horror or action.

+The nature of the data and the project goals necessitates a subjective evaluation of the final products; there is no commonly used objective evaluation function for GANs.
+As a result, the evaluation must purely depend on the viewer’s comparison between the real images and the generated artworks.
+We performed a qualitative check of images for mode collapse.
+Loss plots were used predominantly to ensure neither network was training much more quickly than the other.

+Compared to other similar projects, our image quality is lower resolution, as our current images are 64 x 64 pixels.
+However, the diversity of images trained is much greater, as the data set is incredibly comprehensive across a variety of different styles and genres of movie posters.

+In providing a side by side comparison of our generated posters and the original posters that we trained on, we hope to show how images created by neural nets approach realism but still struggle with noticeable visual specificity.

 ### Project Update 1

 - Name and link to the software you will use (or state that you are writing something from scratch).